display:none

 • Data handling and security standards

-This is especially important where contractors are delivering marketing services, drafting documents, or handling client data under a service agreement.
+This is especially important where contractors are handling client data or commercial sensitive information about your business.

 4. Client-facing service agreements and privacy policies

-If your business provides services to clients and uses AI internally, you should also consider:
+If your business provides services and uses AI internally, you should also consider:

-• Whether your service agreement needs disclosure about AI use
+• Whether your service agreement needs to include a disclosure about AI use within your business

-• How confidentiality is protected when AI tools are involved
+• How your business is protecting confidentiality when AI tools are involved

-• Whether your privacy policy reflects AI-assisted processing of personal information
+• Whether your business is using AI-assisted processing of personal information

 5. A practical AI governance framework